SparshaSaha/Draw-And-Rotate-Conics-Centered-At-Origin/README.md

 * In case of parabola with focus at **(a,0)** we need to generate **X** coordinates in range **(0, Infinity or Edge of canvas)**

 Next we need to calculate the **Y** values for those **X** coordinates and origin shift them to Array-Indexing based origin and then plot them as canvas[originShiftedX][originShiftedY] = **Black Colour**

+## Rotation Of Figure
+Now coming to the most interesting part that is rotation.
+Now we chose to use Mathematical (0,0) as origin because it is easier to rotate a figure centered at origin.

+**It's east to understand that for a figure centered at origin, If we can rotate all the Y coordinates by the required angle, the figure gets rotated as well**.

+This is the approach that we have used.

+For rotating each **X** and **Y** coordinates, we have used the following.

+`X' = X*cos(angle) - Y*sin(angle)`

+`Y' = X*sin(angle) + Y*cos(angle)`

+Thus rotating each pair of coordinates and plotting them on the canvas gives us the rotated figure.

+## About the Repository
+The repo contains a Base Class **Conic** which contains all the necessary functions like Plotting, Canvas creation etc. common to all conics.
+The comes inherited classes like Ellipse, Parabola and Hyperbola which contain funtionalities different to each figure.

+To test the repo, simply run either **Ellipse.py, Parabola.py, Hyperbola.py** and follow the steps.
+In no time you can see your plotted Conic.

+Thanks for reading.

+Oh!
+The Crush that I was talking about, we are going on a date Next Week!
+Coding can do Wonders!
+TING! :wink: